GeographicaGS/GitBook-Template/en/README.md

-# This file is needed to build, but is ignored altogether.
+# Introduction

+This is the english version.